dgroomes/stackoverflow-look-back/README.md

   forward the "Expand posts" trigger to the web page 3) execute and wait for the response from `PostExpander.expandPosts` and return the response to the content script and finally 4) the content script returns the response to the extension

-  Solidify on a "Posts viewer" name for the `generate-html.html` (do all the code renaming) and create a "download" option as a button on this page.
+* DONE Solidify on a "Posts viewer" name for the `generate-html.html` (do all the code renaming) and create a "download" option as a button on this page.
 * DONE Consider adding RPC from the extension to the web page.
 Currently there is only the other way where the extension background script is the RPC server and the web page is the RPC client.
 But the other way would create a needed